Get started checklist for DoubleClick Ad Exchange

 - Locate the item you want to opt in.

-- Click allow to add your selections to the “Selected opt-ins” scroll box to the right of the selection area.
-The selected opt-ins appear highlighted in light green.
-The "allow" link turns grey and now reads "allowed".
+- Click allow to add your selections to the “Allow the following" section to the right of the selection area.
+The "allow" link you clicked turns grey and now reads "allowed".
 If you decide to remove a selection, click on the X located to the right of your selection.

 - Click Save.